 The rule for harvesting green beans is the more you pick the more you get.
 Stay on top of the bean harvest by picking every few days, especially when the plants are in peak production.
 Excess beans can be pickled, blanched and frozen, or shared with family and friends.

-The best green beans to grow:
+The best green beans to grow

+It’s a given that every summer I’m going to be growing green beans (and yellow and purple beans too!)
 There are a lot of outstanding heirloom and hybrid green beans to grow.
 Here are a few of my favorites:

 - Contender – Contender is a high-yielding variety that is also one of the earliest to produce.
 Each plant produces dozens of round, slightly curved pods.